-- 1.1 Standardisation arrangements for examiners
+- 3.1.1 Standardisation arrangements for examiners

-- 1.2 Register of Examiners
+- 3.1.2 Register of Examiners

-- 1.3 Initial Selection and Knowledge tests
+- 3.1.3 Initial Selection and Knowledge tests

-- 1.4 Examiner Qualifications and Roles
+- 3.1.4 Examiner Qualifications and Roles

-- 1.5 Examiner Training
+- 3.1.5 Examiner Training

-- 1.6 Authorisation
+- 3.1.6 Authorisation

-- 1.7 Addition of Privileges
+- 3.1.7 Addition of Privileges

-- 1.8 Multiple roles
+- 3.1.8 Multiple roles

-- 1.9 Period of validity of an authorisation
+- 3.1.9 Period of validity of an authorisation

-- 1.10 Examiner Reauthorisation
+- 3.1.10 Examiner Reauthorisation

-- 1.11 Authority to sign documentation after the Skill Test/Proficiency Check
+- 3.1.11 Authority to sign documentation after the Skill Test/Proficiency Check

-- 1.12 Restrictions to the testing of applicants
+- 3.1.12 Restrictions to the testing of applicants

-1.1 Standardisation arrangements for examiners
+3.1.1 Standardisation arrangements for examiners

-The National Authority will designate and authorise as Examiners suitably qualified persons of integrity to conduct, on its behalf, skill tests and proficiency checks.
-The minimum ratings for Examiners are detailed in JAR-FCL 1 and 2, Subpart I. The Authority will notify examiner responsibilities and privileges to them individually, in writing, specifying the type of skill tests and proficiency checks that may be conducted.
+Austro Control as a civil aviation authority will designate and authorise as Examiners suitably qualified persons of integrity to conduct, on its behalf, skill tests and proficiency checks.
+The minimum ratings for Examiners are detailed in JAR-FCL 1 and 2, Subpart I. The Authority will notify examiner responsibilities and privileges to them via the Flight Examiner Handbook (valid revision), specifying the type of skill tests and proficiency checks that may be conducted.